PeterJBurke/installmavlinkrouter2024/README.md

 ## How it works:

-The script installs a whole bunch of packages using apt-get install.
+The script installs required packages using apt-get install, including:
+* Basic development tools (git, gcc, etc.)
+* Serial support packages (raspi-config, minicom, screen)
+* MAVLink router dependencies

+During installation, the script will:
+* Automatically enable the serial port
+* Disable serial console (to free up the port for MAVLink)
+* Add the user to the dialout group for serial port access

 It downloads mavlink-router source code from git hub, compiles it.
 (Version 2.0)